saylesss88/nix-book/src/nix/hardening_NixOS.md

 **Review logs with `journalctl`**: Check system logs for unauthorized access attempts or configuration errors.

-Advanced Hardening Implement sandboxing: For server workloads or exposed applications, consider running them in `systemd-nspawn`, Firejail, or with user namespaces for isolation.
+**Advanced Hardening Implement sandboxing**: For server workloads or exposed applications, consider running them in `systemd-nspawn` containers, Firejail, or with user namespaces for isolation.

-Deploy mandatory access control (MAC): Enable and tune AppArmor or SELinux for application-level confinement.
+**Deploy mandatory access control (MAC)**: Enable and tune AppArmor for application-level confinement.
 Write or port profiles for critical apps and services.